charmplusplus/charm/doc/charm++/manual.rst

 priorities.
 The FIFO and LIFO queueing strategies then control the relative order in which messages of the same priority will be delivered.

-| To attach a priority field to a message, one needs to set aside space
-  in the message’s buffer while allocating the message .
+To attach a priority field to a message, one needs to set aside space in the message’s buffer while allocating the message .
 To achieve this, the size of the priority field in bits should be specified as a placement argument to the new operator, as described in section :numref:`memory allocation`.
 Although the size of the priority field is specified in bits, it is always padded to an integral number of ``int``\ s.
 A pointer to the priority part of the message buffer can be obtained with this call:
-| void \*CkPriorityPtr(MsgType msg)
+``void *CkPriorityPtr(MsgType msg)``.

 Integer priorities are quite straightforward.
 One allocates a message with an extra integer parameter to “new” (see the first line of the